MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/batch-group-policy-assignment-edu.md

 When you assign a policy to a group, the policy assignment is propagated to members of the group according to precedence rules.
 For example, if a user is directly assigned a policy (either individually or through a batch assignment), that policy takes precedence over a policy that's inherited from a group.
 As members are added to or removed from a group, their inherited policy assignments are updated accordingly.

-Before you get started, it's important to understand [precedence rules](assign-policies.md#precedence-rules) and [group assignment ranking](assign-policies.md#group-assignment-ranking). **Make sure that you read and understand the concepts in** [What you need to know about policy assignment to groups](assign-policies.md#what-you-need-to-know-about-policy-assignment-to-groups).
+Before you get started, it's important to understand [precedence rules](assign-policies.md#precedence-rules) and [group assignment ranking](assign-policies.md#group-assignment-ranking). **Make sure that you read and understand the concepts in [What you need to know about policy assignment to groups](assign-policies.md#what-you-need-to-know-about-policy-assignment-to-groups)**.

 ### Create security groups